ksefcovic/CYBR4580/ProgressReports.md

 ## Outcomes
 Kevin
 *  Found routes path and used that to find publicly facing user information.
-Sent information to team for remediation.
+Sent information to the team for remediation.

 Lauren
 *

 Dylan
-*
+* Fixed NULL value codes being sent in the device registration application
+* Watched several videos and read articles on handlers trying to gain knowledge on passing information from background thread to UI thread.

 Aaron
 * Created user documentation for the Android endpoint code and created an installation script for users.